tquintero/hickscte.github.io/_posts/2014-08-20-welcome-to-class-cte-intro.md

 ### Seating Chart

 I know we don't like seating charts.
 But we have one so I can learn your names better.
-We'll set it up during class.
+We'll set it up during class alphabetically by last name.

 ### Logging In